JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/spring_api.md

 title: Spring API
 ---

+Spring API allows 3rd party plugins to re-use, integrate with or extend existing Spring Framework support in IntelliJ IDEA.

 ## Using Spring-API
 To develop plugins integrating with Spring-API you will need to use _IntelliJ IDEA Ultimate Edition_ version 13.1 (or higher).